henkvs/experimentation_i_2526/intro.md

 **Acknowledgements**

 Our course is a renewed version of an [earlier course](https://studiegids.universiteitleiden.nl/en/courses/110025/experimentation-i-programming-psychological-experiments) that Henk led at Leiden University for over a decade.
-This course focused on E-Prime and accompanied the book [The E-Primer](https://www.e-primer.com/), which was written together with Michiel Spape, Rinus Verdonschot, and Saskia van Dantzig, my esteemed colleagues at Leiden University in the early days.
+This course focused on E-Prime and accompanied the book [The E-Primer](https://www.e-primer.com/), which was written together with Michiel Spape, Rinus Verdonschot, and Saskia van Dantzig, Henk's esteemed colleagues at Leiden University in the early days.
 Although the current   course is more focused on coding than the previous course, we still owe a lot of inspiration from the earlier book and even have reused parts of this book in the current course.
 Our initial discussions with Dirk van Morselaar (VU Amsterdam) were also really influential and helped us to make python coding a central part of this course.

 Additionally, many of the lessons and python exercises in this course are based on the ["Python for Everyone" course](www.py4e.com) provided by Charles R. Severance.
 We are grateful for the opportunity to integrate his open material into this course.